Getting Started with WinDaq/XL

 WinDaq/XL imports the numeric value corresponding to each data point of the signal being acquired directly into Microsoft Excel.
 Imported data for each enabled channel is displayed in a separate column.
-You may choose to import data for a fixed number of points up to 32,000 per channel or continuously loop (update) the data as your signal is acquired.
+You may choose to import data for a fixed number of points or continuously loop (update) the data as your signal is acquired.
 The rate at which data can be updated is dependent upon the speed of your computer (100 - 200 samples per second is typical).
-The number of channels from which data can be imported is dependent upon the number of channels that your data acquisition device will support (some DATAQ Instruments, Inc. products support up to 240 channels).
+The number of channels from which data can be imported is dependent upon the number of channels that your data acquisition device will support.

 In order to import real-time data into Microsoft Excel, you must have WinDaq data acquisition software running on your computer.

-Click on the "Start WinDaq/XL" button located on the WinDaq/XL toolbar.
+Click on the "Start" button located on the WinDaq/XL toolbar.

 Once imported into Microsoft Excel, data can be used to create charts and/or graphs and to calculate additional values.
-For example, an industrial technician, monitoring a voltage and current using a WinDaq data acquisition system, can calculate and display power in a separate column using the multiplication function in Microsoft Excel.
+For example, an industrial technician monitoring voltage and current using a WinDaq data acquisition system can calculate and display power in a separate column using the multiplication function in Microsoft Excel.
 To learn more go to www.dataq.com/data-acquisition/excel/clutch-testing-data-acquisition-products.html, where you will find a real world application using WinDaq/XL to calculate energy.